gitcnd/mpy_shell/README.md

 Allow users to create command aliases for frequently used commands.

 ### Help System
-Implements a `help` command that provides information about available commands and their usage.
+Implements a `help` command that provides information about available commands and their usage, and a comprehensive `man` command.

 ### User Customization
 Supports settings.toml for configuration and environment where users can customize their shell experience.